marcusdesai/marcusdesai.github.io/content/2023/Aug/pos-automata.md

 ### Acknowledgements

-Thanks to my friend Declan Kolakowski for proof reading the draft of this post.
+Thanks to my friend [Declan Kolakowski][dec-gh] for proof reading the draft of this post.

 ## References